-Figure 11.09 - The Bracket Problem with dimensions
+Figure 11.08 - The Bracket Problem with dimensions

-^{} World Class CAD Challenge 02-22 - Create a New file using the Metric template, and draw the 66 entities shown in Figure 11.09 in 10 minutes.
-Continue this drill four times, each time completing the drawing under 10 minutes to maintain your World Class ranking.
+^{} World Class CAD Challenge 02-22 - Create a New file using the Metric template, and draw the 66 entities shown in Figure 11.08 in 10 minutes.
+Continue this drill four times, each time completing the drawing in less than 10 minutes to maintain your World Class ranking.